Effective Erd\H{o}s--Wintner for Cantor numeration systems via a trailing-window method: A general Erd o s--Wintner criterion for Cantor numeration systems

 \item \textbf{Identification of the limit.} On the auxiliary product space where the digits \(D_j\) are independent and uniform on \(\{0,\dots,a_j-1\}\), set \(Y_j:=f(D_j q_j)\).
 Writing \(X_j:=Y_j-m_j\), the centered sums \(S_L=\sum_{j<L}X_j\) converge in \(L^2\) to some \(S\), while \(M_L=\sum_{j<L}m_j\to M\in\mathbb{R}\).
 Hence \(F_{q_L}=\mathrm{Law}(S_L+M_L)\Rightarrow \mathrm{Law}(S+M)\), which is the (unique) limit of \(F_N\) by the block bridge.
 The limit is nondegenerate whenever infinitely many \(s_j^2\) are nonzero; in general it may be discrete, mixed, or absolutely continuous.
 Its characteristic function factorises as

 \item \textbf{Stability under base growth.} No boundedness of \((a_j)\) is needed.
-This extends the constant-like case (treated by Coquet) to arbitrary Cantor series, resolving the open point mentioned in the introduction (see §1, last paragraph).
+This extends the constant-like case (treated by Coquet) to arbitrary Cantor numeration systems, resolving the open point mentioned in the introduction (see §1, last paragraph).

 \item \textbf{Regularity of the limit is a separate issue.} The theorem does not assert absolute continuity or a bounded density.
 Such properties depend on additional structure (e.g.\ smooth digit maps, cancellation of odd cumulants) and are discussed when deriving effective rates. \end{itemize}